Scuba Diving Destinations

 I am writing this from Sabang, on the north coast of Mindoro, between dives.
-The reefs are the healthiest I have ever seen, and I cannot understand why more people are not flying here on the strength of that fact alone.
+The reefs are the healthiest I have ever seen, and the place gathers divers in the know from all around the world for exactly that reason.

-The first time I noticed it was forty minutes into a dive at Sabang Point.
+I realised it as soon as I descended on my very first dive: I was looking at the most dense and colourful coral reef I had ever seen.
 The reef was so dense I could not find a single bare patch of substrate.
 Not one.
 Soft coral piled on top of hard coral piled on top of more soft coral, in colours and textures stacked like a city seen from above.
-I have dived the Red Sea, Cabo Pulmo, Malpelo, Tayrona, and a slow accumulation of reefs across the Caribbean.
+I have dived many renowned diving destinations around the world.
 I had not seen a reef do this before.

 That dive was the moment I understood why people who have travelled with their fins on for thirty years keep coming back to one specific bay on the north coast of Mindoro.
-Puerto Galera is not a famous-shark destination.
-It is not a clean-blue-water destination.
-It is a reef destination, in the strict and unfashionable sense of the word, and the reefs are the healthiest I have ever seen.
+Puerto Galera is a reef destination, in the strict and unfashionable sense of the word, and the reefs are the healthiest I have ever seen.
+It is particularly well known among tech divers, but it is also a brilliant destination for recreational divers of every level.

 Why the Reef Is Like This